 No, you’re not imagining things.
-It’s a fairy house, and there are twenty more dotted along the same trail – just keep your eyes open.
+It’s a fairy house, and there are at least a dozen more dotted along the same trail – just keep your eyes open.

 Some houses sit on the ground; others are partway up tree trunks.
-Some are pink, purple or yellow but most blend with the Northwest forest – as you’d expect a fairy would.
-There are fairy swings, fairy patios, fairy wishing wells and fairy tic-tac-toe tables.
+Some are orange, purple or yellow but most blend with the Northwest forest – as you’d expect a fairy would.
 All are delicately adorable, perfect for igniting young imaginations.

 See nature differently